nohkwak/klaytn-servicechain-1cn-1pn-1en-1scn-deploy/README.md

 $ ./2.start.sh
 ```

 It deploys a network consisting of one KCN, KPN, KEN, and KSCN each by default.
+You can see the logs about CN, PN, EN, SCN Nodes.
+If you can't find the SCN log, please refer to the FAQ below.

 ### Chainging parameters